PostHog/posthog.com/contents/blog/github-gitlab-feature-flags.md

  - Feature flags
 ---

-Feature flags are a simple way to control and rollout features or parts of code.
-In their simplest form, they enable you to turn on or off features or code paths for certain users.
-The secret of feature flags is that they have more depth than this, and getting the most out of them at scale requires careful planning and implementation.
+In their simplest form, feature flags enable you to turn on or off features or code paths for certain users.
+But you can do so much more if you apply some careful planning and implementation.

-Although we've covered feature flag [use cases](/blog/feature-flag-benefits-use-cases) and [best practices](/blog/feature-flag-best-practices) in previous posts, it is useful to learn how large companies work with feature flags.
-Two leading examples are GitHub and GitLab.
-This post details why, when, and how they use feature flags.
+This guide covers how two huge engineering-led companies, GitHub and GitLab, use feature flags at scale, and the lessons you can apply to your own projects.

 ## Why do GitHub and GitLab use feature flags?

 Both GitHub and GitLab are massive software companies.
-They are both at the forefront of software development and DevOps, so maintaining best practices is important.
+They are both at the forefront of software development and DevOps, so maintaining [feature flag best practices](/blog/feature-flag-best-practices) is important.
 Broadly, this means making the deployment of code safer and more consistent.

-In GitHub’s case, they frame this as "[lowering deployment risk](https://github.blog/2021-04-27-ship-code-faster-safer-feature-flags/#reducing-deployment-risk)."
+**GitHub** frames this as "[lowering deployment risk](https://github.blog/2021-04-27-ship-code-faster-safer-feature-flags/#reducing-deployment-risk)."
 They want deployments to be risk-free.
 Putting new changes behind a flag lowers the risk of failing deployments.
 If there is an issue with a feature, you disable the flag rather than needing to roll back the entire deployment.

-In GitLab’s case, they have a "[progressive delivery mindset](https://about.gitlab.com/blog/2019/08/06/feature-flags-continuous-delivery/)."
+**GitLab** has a "[progressive delivery mindset](https://about.gitlab.com/blog/2019/08/06/feature-flags-continuous-delivery/)."
 They find feature flags are a great tool for incremental, continuous delivery, allowing them to separate deployment and rollout.
-This is especially valuable to them because deployment is inconsistent due to their self-hostability.
-Feature flags increase the speed of shipping changes as well as provide psychological safety for developers.
+This is especially valuable to them because GitLab is self-hostable, leading to inconsistent deployments.
+Feature flags increase the speed of shipping changes and provide psychological safety for developers.

 ## When do they use feature flags?

 Because GitHub and GitLab share similar reasons for using feature flags, they also share similar scenarios when they use feature flags.

 - **High risk:** High traffic areas or queries and significant UI, database, or storage changes.

 - **Restrictions and externalities:** Security, permission restrictions, and third-party dependencies.

 - **Working incrementally on new features:** Developers collaborate with flags instead of branches.
 This keeps changes small, makes reviewers easier, and prevents merge conflicts.

 This means areas **that might not use flags** include brand-new features or APIs, low-traffic areas, and non-invasive frontend changes.